TrumpChainDev/docs/staking-tutorial-using-ledger.md

 ---
 description: >-
-  This tutorial will walk you through the steps on how to stake ERAM using Ledger hardware wallet and MyEtherWallet.
+  This tutorial will walk you through the steps on how to stake DJT using Ledger hardware wallet and MyEtherWallet.
 ---